Brynn Elliott

 Brynn Elliott (born November 11, 1994) is an American singer-songwriter who is currently signed to Atlantic Records and Big Yellow Dog Music.
 She has toured with acts like Alanis Morissette, Brandi Carlile, and Grace Potter.
-In May 2018, she released her first major label single, "Time of Our Lives," and in September 2018, released her debut major label EP also titled Time of Our Lives.
+In May 2018, she released her first major label single, "Time of Our Lives," and in September 2018, she released her debut major label EP also titled Time of Our Lives.
 Her other single, "Might Not Like Me," has reached number 12 on the Billboard Adult Top 40 chart.

 Early life and education

 Elliott grew up in Atlanta, Georgia where she was homeschooled through high school.
 She taught herself how to play guitar at age 15.
 After graduating high school in 2013, she applied to Harvard University, but was wait listed.
 A family friend had sent some of Elliott's recordings to producer, Clif Magness.
 He invited her to Portland, Oregon where she stayed for a year, interning and writing music with Magness.
 After that year, Elliott was accepted by Harvard, where she studied philosophy.
 She graduated from the university in 2018.